oscarrr/newsboard/readme.txt

 Tested up to: 4.0
 Stable tag: 1.2.8

 Newsboard is a jQuery Post and RSS feed auto-scroller.
-Latest posts, custom posts, most commented posts, posts from specific categories and more options can be set.
+Latest posts, custom posts, most commented posts, posts from specific categories and more.

 == Description ==